reedhedges/AMRISim/README.md

 * Map files may be reloaded at run time
 * Robots may be interactively repositioned through the GUI or by a command from client software
+* Simulation information (such as time, robot true absolute positions, etc. is available to clients and displayed in UI.
 * Client software may send log messages to AMRISim.
 Log messages are timestamped and displayed both the GUI and console or log file, with optional HTML formatting.